serverpod/serverpod_docs/versioned_docs/version-2.0.0/06-deployments/05-general.md

 ## Required services

-Serverpod will not run without a link to a Postgres database with the correct tables added.
+Serverpod will not run without a link to a Postgres database with the correct tables added (unless you're running Serverpod mini).
 Serverpod can also optionally use Redis.
 You enable Redis in your configuration files.

 ## Configuration files